lwerth/2019-October-Resources/git/master_lesson.md

 -------------------------------------------------------------------------------------------------------------
 ## Repositories
-Git uses some special terminology that can be confusing for first-timers.
-First up is the term **repository**.
+In order to understand Git, we need to understand the concept of a **repository**.
 "Repository" is the term used to refer to a directory (folder) that holds content that Git can keep track of.

 *Conceptually*, a repository is like a database or a digital warehouse.
 Are you working on a set of files that you want to keep track of using Git?
 You'll have to put them in a Git repository!